ayberkt/msc-thesis/code/TreeType.lagda.md

 choose      (_ , _ , _ , d) = d
 ```

+Given a Post system `D`, which describes the structure of a tree, the type of inhabitants
+of a specific tree satisfying `D` and starting with nonterminal `s` is given by the type
+`Tree D s`.

 ```
 record Tree (D : PostSystem ℓ) (s : nonterminal D) : Set (suc ℓ) where constructor tree